meiqua/shape_based_matching/README.md

 5. one channel orientation extraction to save time, slightly faster for gray img

+6. use MIPP for multiple platforms SIMD, x86 SSE AVX, arm neon, for example.

 ## some test

 ### Example for circle shape